cybertec-postgresql/pgwatch/docs/dashboarding_alerting.md

 # Grafana intro

-To display the gathered and stored metrics the pgwatch3 project has decided to rely heavily on the popular Grafana dashboarding solution.
+To display the gathered and stored metrics the pgwatch project has decided to rely heavily on the popular Grafana dashboarding solution.
 This means only though that it's installed in the default Docker images and there's a set of predefined dashboards available to cover most of